teekaytai/hack-and-roll-2023/README.md

 ## CAROSTONKS 📈📈📈

-## A Discord bot that allows you to track your wanted items to notify you as soon as they go up for sale.
+## A Discord bot that allows you to track your wanted items as soon as they go up for sale.

 ## Installation Guide

-Add the bot to your server with the link below: https://discord.com/api/oauth2/authorize?client_id=1063679035252670615&permissions=-1&scope=bot
+Add the bot to your server with the link below:

+https://discord.com/api/oauth2/authorize?client_id=1063679035252670615&permissions=-1&scope=bot

 ## List of commands